microsoft/playwright/docs/src/api/params.md

 ## evaluate-expression
 - `expression` <[string]>

 JavaScript expression to be evaluated in the browser context.
 If it looks like a function declaration, it is interpreted as a function.
 Otherwise, evaluated as an expression.

 ## js-evaluate-pagefunction
 * langs: js
 - `pageFunction` <[function]|[string]>

-Function to be evaluated in the page context
+Function to be evaluated in the page context.

 ## js-evalonselector-pagefunction
 * langs: js
 - `pageFunction` <[function]\([Element]\)>

-Function to be evaluated in the page context
+Function to be evaluated in the page context.

 ## js-evalonselectorall-pagefunction
 * langs: js
 - `pageFunction` <[function]\([Array]<[Element]>\)>

-Function to be evaluated in the page context
+Function to be evaluated in the page context.

 ## js-worker-evaluate-workerfunction
 * langs: js
 - `pageFunction` <[function]|[string]>

+Function to be evaluated in the worker context.

+## js-electron-evaluate-workerfunction
+* langs: js
+- `pageFunction` <[function]|[Electron]>

-Function to be evaluated in the worker context
+Function to be evaluated in the worker context.

 ## python-context-option-viewport
 * langs: python